-https://energia.gob.es/nuclear/Residuos/Documents/SextoPGRR.pdf https://energia.gob.es/es-es/Novedades/Documents/borrador_7_PGRR.pdf
+https://energia.gob.es/nuclear/Residuos/Documents/SextoPGRR.pdf

-On March 16, 2020, the Ministry for the Ecological Transition and the Demographic Challenge published the first draft of the 7th General Plan for Radioactive Waste (PGRR), carried out by ENRESA at the request of the Ministry.
+On November 7, 2022, the Ministry for the Ecological Transition and the Demographic Challenge published the revised version of the 7th General Plan for Radioactive Waste (PGRR, by its acronym in Spanish), carried out by ENRESA at the request of the Ministry.
 During the process of comments and final approval of the 7°PGRR, the 6°PGRR continues to be in force.
-The draft of the 7th GRP is available to the public at:
+The revised version of the 7th PGRR is available to the public at: